SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-03-google-translate-review.md

 > in every language.
 There are, of course, exceptions like the above.
 But who cares?!

 <img src="{{ site.baseurl }}/images/2021-05-03-google-translate-review-romanian.jpg" width="400" height="140" alt="Romanian" title="Romanian" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-- __Romanian__: A native speaker of Romanian confirmed that the Italian translation was not so good, but that the Romanian translation appeared to be ok most of the time, or at least vaguely intelligible:
+- :romania: __Romanian__: A native speaker of Romanian confirmed that the Italian translation was not so good, but that the Romanian translation appeared to be ok most of the time, or at least vaguely intelligible:
 >I took a look at the Romanian version - it is  surprisingly good (ok, my expectations